 The application notes include recommended starting dilutions; optimal dilutions/concentrations should be determined by the end user.

 |WB||Use a concentration of 1 µg/ml.
-Detects a band of approximately 17 kDa (predicted molecular weight: 15 kDa).Can be blocked with Human Histone H3 (phospho S28) peptide (ab5499).|
+Detects a band of approximately 17 kDa (predicted molecular weight: 15 kDa).|

 |PepArr||Use a concentration of 0.02 - 0.002 µg/ml.|